 Dr Lim Sun Sun, Associate Professor of the Department of Communications and New Media in NUS shares, “You hold the key to building your child’s defences against perspectives that contradict the beliefs that you subscribe to, and that you want your children to subscribe to… Rather than obliterate all opinions that you consider deleterious, embrace each alternative view as an opportunity to rationalise to your child why you disagree with it.
 Foster a relationship of mutual respect and understanding where your child knows that she can turn to you when she encounters messages that are confusing or upsetting.”

 Attend talks on cyber wellness to understand the dangers of gadget use, and install any parenting controls that you deem necessary on your child’s phone before giving it to him or her.
-A good app to download is called TimeAway, which allows parents to monitor and control device usage and app downloads remotely, by setting time limits and blocking questionable apps.

 4. It’s not really a need